LCpl Matthew Grashen

 On Aug.
 1, 2013, Marine Lance Corporal Matthew Grashen, a rifleman with Fox Company, 2nd Battalion, 2nd Marines, was on his first deployment.
 While on a foot patrol in Helmand Province, Afghanistan, LCpl Grashen stepped on an improvised explosive device (IED).
 The blast resulted in the loss of both his legs.

 An aspiring chef, Matthew plans to attend culinary school and would like to own a restaurant.
 A specially adapted Homes For Our Troops home with a fully accessible kitchen including lower counters and pull down shelves, will allow him to practice his cooking skills.
 Additionally, Matthew and Miya have always wanted to raise their son in California, but had trouble finding a home equipped for Matthew’s injuries.
-Their new specially adapted mortgage-free home is the answer to their prayers, and will give the family “a fresh start.”
+Now due with a second child, their new specially adapted mortgage-free home is the answer to their prayers, and will give the family “a fresh start.”
 Matthew will then be able to focus his energy on continuing his education and spending time with family.
 Originally from Wisconsin, Matthew is choosing to build his home in Southern California to be close to the VA and Miya’s family.

 Matthew says he is incredibly grateful to Homes For Our Troops’ donors and supporters.
 “It is a humbling experience just to know that there are people out there that truly care about the happiness and welfare of our Veterans.
 Thank you for giving us a true home.”